 Pretty embarrassing, especially for someone who is supposed to be helping others get their own lives organized!
 I decided to follow every bit of advice I would give a client and straighten this drawer out.

-Step 1: Is this the best drawer to be using as a Junk Drawer?
+Step 1: Once you have named your drawer and identified its purpose, decide if this is the best drawer to be using?
 Is it in a convenient location?
 Is there something else this drawer would be better suited for?
-I love the location of this drawer for this purpose.
+I love the location of my junk/miscellaneous drawer for this purpose.
 It’s at the end of our kitchen island.
 It’s a small drawer, which is great because I don’t want this drawer to become a catch-all.
 So, yes, I think this is the best drawer to use for this purpose.

 Step 2: Empty all the contents of the drawer and assess what we have.
 Are there lots of duplicated items?
 Are there things in the drawer that should not be there?
 Is there something you would like to have in the drawer, if you only had room?
 When I did my drawer, I found all kinds of things that didn’t need to be in there.
 Rubber bands are stored in my desk drawer, so I didn’t also need them in the adjacent room.
 But if I did find that rubber bands were needed in the kitchen, the fridge is where I would put them.
 Did you know that refrigerated rubber bands last longer?
 Same thing with batteries, but we don’t have the storage space to spare in our fridge right now, so I keep most batteries in the junk drawer.
 I also found more matches than any one household needs.
 I decided it was best to keep them all in one place, even though it is a lot.
 This will help me avoid adding more to the supply, because I’ll be able to see that I already have a lot!